reginaldocmrg/npm-test/README.md

 ## Contributing

-In lieu of a formal style guide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to support the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.